Generative Consistency Models for Estimation of Kinetic Parametric Image Posteriors in Total-Body PET: Results

 \subsection{Total-Body Parametric Imaging}

-Fig. \ref{fig:tb-parametric-imaging-treatment} presents the SUV and $K_i$ images reconstructed with CM and Patlak analysis.
+Fig. \ref{fig:tb-parametric-imaging-treatment} presents the SUV and $K_i$ images calculated with Patlak analysis, nonlinear least squares (NLS), and the CM.
 The SUV image shows the expected FDG biodistribution: high uptake of FDG in cortical brain and myocardium, and renal cortices, and excretion into the urinary bladder.
 Intermediate uptake is observed throughout the liver and skeletal muscle; and very low uptake in the lungs.
 A focal area of high uptake is evident at the inferior right hepatic margin corresponding to a known metastatic tumour.
 Qualitatively, the Patlak map preserves the expected physiological pattern of high $K_i$ in cortical grey matter of the brain, myocardium and renal cortex; intermediate uptake in liver and skeletal muscle, and low activity in lung parenchyma, but exhibits pronounced streak artefacts and amplified noise in low count regions.